cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 Cyberlink is a noun and a verb.

-Cyberlink is the link in Cyber between two particles registered in Bostrom blockchain.
+A cyberlink is the link in Cyber between two particles registered in Bostrom blockchain.

 To cyberlink - to create a cyberlink between two particles. >>|